nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?
 <br>
+**A**:
+1) Find your data folder, it should be in the same directory as your Connectify jar file.
+   If your Connectify jar file is at `C:\Users\John\Desktop\Connectify\connectify.jar`, the data file will be at `C:\Users\John\Desktop\Connectify\data`
-**A**: Download Connectify on the other computer and overwrite the data folder it creates with the data folder of your previous Connectify home folder.
+2) Download Connectify on the other computer.
+3) Paste the data folder in the same directory as your Connectify jar file in your new computer.

 [↑ Back to Table of Contents](#table-of-contents)